-Post traumatic Stress Disorder (PSTD) is developed by people who suffered crisis which traumatized them.
+Post-traumatic Stress Disorder (PSTD) is developed by people who suffered a crisis that traumatized them.
 For example, a person who lost his child because of flash floods will find himself agitated at the slightest hint of rain.
 A soldier who just survived a war will find himself easily startled when something drops.
 A woman who was raped will find herself having difficulties forming relationships.

 PTSD is classified under Anxiety Disorders.
 A person who has PTSD will experience flashbacks of a traumatic event that a person has experienced or witnessed which is serious enough causing him or her impairment in his or her ability to function as a person.
 Symptoms range from nightmares to thoughts of suicide.

 PTSD can affect nearly every aspect of the person’s life depending on the extent of its effect on a person.
 Usually, people with PTSD are irritable, anxious, and fatigues.
 They have a tendency to be socially-withdrawn too.
 At times, they are hyper-vigilant, easily aroused, and startled.
 Most develop survivor’s guilt especially if the traumatic event caused the loss of multiple lives.

 PTSD can be acute or chronic.
 PTSD is acute if symptoms appear within 6 months while it is chronic if symptoms begin later than 6 months.
 There is remission within 6 months in 50% of cases.

 These events include disasters, wars, accidents, and acts of violence.
 It is estimated that 5-10% of people in the United States have experienced PSTD at some point in their lives.
 In the Philippines, 1.6 M Filipinos are affected by it.
 Moreover, people with PSTD have a higher chance of developing other anxiety, substance-related, and mood disorders.

 - Triggering traumatic event (e.g. rape, violence, combats)